Convert EST to SGT

 How EST to SGT Works

-Convert Eastern Standard Time (UTC-5) to Singapore Time (UTC+8) with a live 13-hour difference.
-The converter updates both sides together so you can match business hours quickly.
+Convert Eastern Standard Time (UTC-5) to Singapore Time (UTC+8) using the current 13-hour time difference.
+The converter updates automatically when EST shifts for daylight saving changes in North America.

 Hour-by-Hour Time Table

-Use the visual grid and hour-by-hour table to compare EST and SGT across the day.
+Use the visual hour-by-hour table to compare EST and SGT across the day and find overlapping business hours quickly.
 Export selected times with ICS download or send them to Google Calendar and Gmail.

 How to Convert EST to SGT

-3. Drag to select a meeting window on the grid: Click Select to enter selection mode, then drag across the EST row to highlight a time range in purple; for example, dragging from 9:00 EST to 12:00 EST shows the corresponding Singapore window from 22:00 SGT to 1:00 SGT, which helps you see that a standard Eastern morning lands late evening to after midnight in Singapore.
-You can drag the center of the purple block to test alternatives or use the left and right handles to resize it, which is useful when trying to find a workable overlap for product reviews, support escalations, or cross-border approvals.
+Select a meeting window on the grid: Click “Select” to enter selection mode, then drag across the EST row to highlight a time range in purple; you can adjust it with the left and right handles or move the whole selection by dragging the center.
+For example, if you drag from 9:00 EST to 12:00 EST, the grid shows the corresponding Singapore times of 22:00 SGT to 1:00 SGT, which helps confirm that a morning meeting in EST lands late evening to after midnight in Singapore.

 Understanding the EST to SGT Time Difference

 EST is a standard-time abbreviation, and its daylight saving counterpart is EDT.
-Singapore Time does not observe DST, so the EST-to-SGT relationship changes during the parts of the year when Eastern locations switch away from standard time and use EDT instead; that means the difference does not stay the same across all months, even though Singapore remains fixed year-round.
+Singapore uses SGT year-round and does not observe DST, so the EST-to-SGT difference is specifically 13 hours when Eastern Time is on standard time; during the part of the year when Eastern locations switch to daylight saving time, the difference changes because the Eastern side is no longer using EST.

 Best Times for Calls and Meetings Between EST and SGT